Siris-Li/C_compile_template/README.md

 ```

 - `Makefile`: The Makefile used to compile the C source files and generate the necessary output files.
-- `asm2hex.py`: A Python script to convert assembly files to hex files.
+- `utils/asm2hex.py`: A Python script to convert assembly files to hex files.
-- `64b_2_128b.py`: A Python script to convert the data width of the hex file.
+- `utils/64b_2_128b.py`: A Python script to convert the data width of the hex file.
 - `linker.ld`: The linker script used during the compilation process.
 - `src/`: Directory containing the C source files.
-- `build/`: Directory where the compiled object files, assembly files, and hex files will be placed.
+- `build/`: Directory where the compiled disassembly files and hex files will be placed.
+- `bin/`: Directory where the compiled object files will be placed.

 ## Usage